astropy/specreduce/docs/index.rst

 reduction, currently encompassing the following tasks:

 #. **2D tilt model calculation and correction:** A 2D tilt model can be calculated from arc
    spectra.
-Tilt correction removes the wavelength curvature along the cross-dispersion axis,
+Tilt correction removes the wavelength curvature along the cross-dispersion axis.
 #. **1D wavelength calibration:** from arc spectra.
 #. **Spectrum trace determination:** Determining the trace of a spectrum dispersed in a 2D
    image, either by setting a flat